orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### foreclose

 Foreclose can be called by anyone after the Orb keeper runs out of funds to cover the Harberger tax.
-It returns the Orb to the contract, readying it for re-auction.
+It returns the Orb to the contract and starts a auction to find the next keeper.
+Most of the proceeds (minus the royalty) go to the previous keeper.

 *Emits `Foreclosure`.*